vgkavin/RNAseq/README.md

 `conda activate snakemake`

-3. Edit the config.json file and cluster.json files
+3. Edit the config.json file.

 4. Ensure meta-data table contains all of the necessairy fields